Wexford Racecourse

 Wexford Racecourse Map

-The track is undulating and rectangular in shape, measuring nine and a half furlongs.
+The track is undulating and rectangular, measuring 9.5 furlongs.

 Races are run left-handed despite previous meets having been right-handed, and the new winning post sits to the right of the stands.
 Wexford’s track is sharp with tight turns and is favoured by fast, handy horses.

-The hurdles course sits inside of the chase one: with six fences to a circuit of the chase course: three in the home straight and two on the far side.
+The hurdles course sits inside the chase one, with six fences to a circuit of the chase course: three in the home straight and two on the far side.

 Main Races and Events At Wexford Racecourse

-There is no one set ‘big event’ in the calendar at Wexford Racecourse but instead, 11 separate fixtures that all usually pull in a sell-out crowd.
+There is no one set ‘big event’ on the calendar at Wexford Racecourse, but instead, 11 separate fixtures that all usually draw a sell-out crowd.

-Wexford Racecourse can definitely be considered still very much ‘one to watch’ and so is likely to obtain larger and more impressive events in the coming years as other tracks flounder and this one develops and grows further.
+Wexford Racecourse can definitely be considered ‘one to watch’ and is likely to host larger and more impressive events in the coming years as other tracks struggle and this one continues to develop and grow further.

 Wexford Racecourse Address